pleonova/pleonova.github.io/_posts/2018-08-21-jd-classification.md

 **Frequent terms establish the baseline knowledge expected in both roles, while frequent but unique terms per role highlight key differences.**

-It is no surprise that *sql* and *analysis* show up frequently in both postings (see chart below).
+It is no surprise that *SQL* and *analysis* show up frequently in both postings (see chart below).
 What is interesting, however, is that *statistics* shows up in both.
 Context is very important; the words that show up surrounding this term provide additional information about the level of expertise required.
 Upon further inspection, it looks like this term frequently shows up alongside a list of other quantitative degrees, for both roles, so it is less surprising than it was at initial glance.

 Another term that appears frequently for both is *Python*.
 The frequency of which this word shows up for Data Scientist roles is, however, considerably higher than the times it appears in Data Analyst JDs.
 Almost 90% of the data science roles contain the key term, while only 60% of the Data Analyst JDs have it, indicating that Python is an expected skill for a Data Scientist.